Skip to content

 What is your greatest accomplishment since you’ve been at ECC?

 Fitting into the ECC culture, hitting the ground running, and producing high-quality work.
-Specifically, I’m proud of the work I’ve done with Impact magazine.
+Specifically, I’m proud of my work with Impact magazine.
 I believe my ongoing contribution is evident.

-Name a job or role at ECC that you would like to try for one day and explain why.
+Name a job or role at ECC that you want to try for one day and explain why.

 I would enjoy teaching a Communication Design — Graphic Design, Painting, Drawing, or 2-D Design class.
 I’ve had plenty of experience doing that.

-If you could instantly be an expert in one thing, what would you choose?
+What would you choose if you could instantly be an expert in one thing?

 I would like to instantly play bass guitar like Les Claypool (of Primus).

-What do you enjoy doing outside of work (i.e., hobbies/interests)?
+What do you enjoy doing outside work (i.e., hobbies/interests)?

 I’m drawn to aesthetic activities.
 I go to art exhibits, I make art, I read books, I listen to music, I go to shows, I take walks in forest preserves, I garden, and I run.
 I also love baseball.
 Those activities bring me enjoyment.